 Tabakov and Vardi have studied the space of parameter values for this model and argue that "interesting" automata are generated by the model as the two parameters r and f vary.
-They also study the density of universal automata.
+They also study the density of universal automata in [Tab06].

-Performance comparison.
-We have implemented our algorithm to check the universality of randomly generated NBW.
+Performance comparison We have implemented our algorithm to check the universality of randomly generated NBW.
 The code is written in C with an explicit representation for characteristic functions, as arrays of integers.
 All the experiments are conducted on a biprocessor Linux station (two 3.06Ghz Intel Xeons with 4GB of RAM).

-Figure 3 shows as a function of r (transition density) and f (density of accepting states) the median execution times for testing universality of 100 random automata with |Loc| = 30.
+Fig. 1 shows as a function of r (transition density) and f (density of accepting states) the median execution times for testing universality of 100 random automata with |Loc| = 30.
 It shows that the universality test was the most difficult for r = 1.8 and f = 0.1 with a median time of 11 seconds.
-The times for $r \leq 1$ and $r \geq 2.8$ are not plotted because they were always less than 250ms.
-A similar shape and maximal median time is reported by Tabakov for automata of size 6, that is for automata that are five times smaller [TV07].
+The times for $r \le 1$ and $r \ge 2.8$ are not plotted because they were always less than 250ms.
+A similar shape and maximal median time is reported by Tabakov for automata of size 6, that is for automata that are five times smaller [Tab06].
 Another previous work reports prohibitive execution times for complementing NBW of size 6, showing that explicitly constructing the complement is not a reasonable approach [GKSV03].
-The density of universal automata in the samples is shown in Figure 4.
-The density increases when states have more transitions, while it seems less sensitive to the density of accepting states.
-The difficult instances correspond to the values of the densities of transitions and accepting states for which the probability to be universal is close to a half.
-Analogous results have been observed in [TV07].

-To evaluate the scalability of our algorithm, we have run the following experiment.
+To evaluate the scalability of our algorithm, we have ran the following experiment.
 For a set of parameter values, we have evaluated the maximal size of automata (measured in term of number of locations) for which our algorithm could analyze 50 over 100 instances in less than 20 seconds.
 We have tried automata sizes from 10 to 1500, with a fine granularity for small sizes (from 10 to 100 with an increment of 10, from 100 to 200 with an increment of 20, and from 200 to 500 with an increment of 30) and a rougher granularity for large sizes (from 500 to 1000 with an increment of 50, and from 1000 to 1500 with an increment of 100).

-The results are shown in Fig. 5, and the corresponding values are given in Table 1.
+The results are shown in Fig. 2, and the corresponding values are given in Table 1.
 The vertical scale is logarithmic.
 For example, for r = 2 and f = 0.5, our algorithm was able to handle at least 50 automata of size 120 in less than 20 seconds and was not able to do so for automata of size 140.
 In comparison, Tabakov and Vardi have studied the behavior of Kupferman-Vardi and Miyano-Hayashi constructions for different implementation schemes.
 We compare with the performances of their symbolic approach which is the most efficient.
-For the same parameter values (r = 2 and f = 0.5), they report that their implementation can handle NBW with at most 8 states in less than 20 seconds [TV07].
+For the same parameter values (r = 2 and f = 0.5), they report that their implementation can handle NBW with at most 8 states in less than 20 seconds [Tab06].